-Three and half weeks inliving with my in-laws and we are settling in to a new normal.
+Three and half weeks living with my in-laws and we are settling in to a new normal.
 I’m not sure how “normal” it is … but it’s how life is for us now.
-After a few days of initial anxiety, my nerves calmed down and I realized I had to separate reality from my worst fears.
-It really hasn’t been that bad at all….
+After a few days of initial anxiety, my nerves calmed down and I realized I had to separate reality from my WORST fears.
+It really hasn’t been bad at all….
 Here are the Pros and Cons to date:

 - My father in law has been making a majority of the dinners during the weeknights.
 Home cooked meal when you get home?
 BONUS!
 Saves me time and mental energy.

 - Mother in law can entertain my toddler (Arya) for periods of time.
 Gives me a little break although I am still cautious about them having items out that she could get into (like prescriptions etc).

 - Its nice spending time with family and watching everyone interact.
 Especially watching my daughter interact and entertain her grandparents.

 - There is always someone available at the house to meet the repair man/delivery girl etc.